algosup/2023-2024-project-4-sportshield-team-6/documents/functional-specification.md

 ### Target and Stakeholders

-This document is addressed to the Tech Lead, the Software Engineer, the Quality Assurance and the client (Coris Innovation).
+This document is addressed to the Tech Lead, the Software Engineer, the Quality Assurance and the stackholders are the client (Coris Innovation) and ALGOSUP(Franck).
 This document will describe the projects expected specifications and will act as a guideline for the developers.

 ### Competition

+We identified one competitor of SportShield, SkiKey:
+They provide a key to lock skis/snowboard and variants of those two, the key serves to lock the key in place in a free standing rack that the company provides alse produce.

 ## Scope